godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 Your Company begins play with the World Table auxiliary building already constructed.

 **Oath of the Legion**
+Your Company swears to keep well-trained forces at the muster:
+"It is our oath, as legion, to protect our realm by virtue of keeping a well-stocked and well-armed militia at muster."

+Your Company's Project Means costs are decreased by 1 (times Tier Value), but Morale Production costs are increased by the same amount.
 Project Means costs are decreased; increased Morale Production costs.
 ##### Thiefbound Tenets
 *Set Requirements:* Anonymous Benefactor patron; 3 Vow tenets; Mercantile Decree tenet.